Horseshoe Crabs And Relationships Are Worth Working On

 But it is not just Red Knots that we are harming through our actions that imperil horseshoe crabs.
 We are also harming ourselves in a direct way.

 In 1956, Fred Bang, a Johns Hopkins trained scientist, noticed that, when exposed to even the tiniest amount of gram-negative bacteria, horseshoe crab blood coagulates.
-This observation led to the development of a test to determine if bacteria is present.
-The test (Limulus amoebocyte lysate) is used on all surgical implants and each drug that the FDA approves to ensure that these items are bacteria free –helping to prevent serious bacterial infections from gaining a footing.
+This observation led to the development of a test to determine if bacteria are present.
+The test (Limulus amoebocyte lysate) is used on all surgical implants and each drug that the FDA approves to ensure that these items are bacteria-free –helping to prevent serious bacterial infections from gaining a footing.

 Horseshoe crabs are not killed to get their blood.
 After harvest, the horseshoe crab is bled of a portion of its blood.
 It is then returned to the ocean.
 The mortality of horseshoe crabs in this process is believed to be low but new research is suggesting that it may be greater than initially believed.
 In response, a synthetic alternative is being developed to help preserve the horseshoe crab population.